B1129E5/PlaygroundForGeeks/ESC/README.md

     - Path : Path for the storage of the collected data
       - If missing use the current folder \output
       - Specify \ at the end does not matter as the script will remove it
-      - If - Path is not specify the script will create a folder Output in the ESI folder and store all the collected files in this folder
+      - If - Path is not specify the script will create a folder Output in the ESC folder and store all the collected files in this folder
     - InputCSVPath: Path for the input config file
       - If missing, the script search the file in same directory than Script
     - DumpConfig